Yougnway/MultimodalADRecognition/README.md

-# code usage

-A Pytorch implementation of paper 'Multimodal fusion for alzheimer's disease recognition' submitted to Applied Intelligence.
+# A Pytorch implementation of paper 'Multimodal fusion for alzheimer's disease recognition' submitted to Applied Intelligence.

 # Introduction